Parameterized DAWGs: efficient constructions and bidirectional pattern searches: Abstract

 \section{Abstract}

 Two strings $x$ and $y$ over $\Sigma \cup \Pi$ of equal length are said to \emph{parameterized match} (\emph{p-match}) if there is a renaming bijection $f:\Sigma \cup \Pi \rightarrow \Sigma \cup \Pi$ that is identity on $\Sigma$ and transforms $x$ to $y$ (or vice versa).
 The \emph{p-matching} problem is to look for substrings in a text that p-match a given pattern.
 In this paper, we propose \emph{parameterized suffix automata} (\emph{p-suffix automata}) and \emph{parameterized directed acyclic word graphs} (\emph{PDAWGs}) which are the p-matching versions of suffix automata and DAWGs.
 While suffix automata and DAWGs are equivalent for standard strings, we show that p-suffix automata can have $\Theta(n^2)$ nodes and edges but PDAWGs have only $O(n)$ nodes and edges, where $n$ is the length of an input string.
-We also give $O(n |\Pi| \log (|\Pi| + |\Sigma|))$-time $O(n)$-space algorithm that builds the PDAWG in a left-to-right online manner.
+We also give an $O(n |\Pi| \log (|\Pi| + |\Sigma|))$-time $O(n)$-space algorithm that builds the PDAWG in a left-to-right online manner.
 As a byproduct, it is shown that the \emph{parameterized suffix tree} for the reversed string can also be built in the same time and space, in a right-to-left online manner.
-We also discuss \emph{parameterized compact DAWGs}.
+This duality also leads us to two further efficient algorithms for p-matching: Given the parameterized suffix tree for the reversal $\rev{T}$ of the input string $T$, one can build the PDAWG of $T$ in $O(n)$ time in an offline manner; One can perform \emph{bidirectional} p-matching in $O(m \log (|\Pi|+|\Sigma|) + \occ)$ time using $O(n)$ space, where $m$ denotes the pattern length and $\occ$ is the number of pattern occurrences in the text $T$.